-No-one in the history of the game has approached his equipment set-up like Bryson DeChambeau… and this is how he goes about it.
+No-one in the history of the golf has approached their equipment set-up like Bryson DeChambeau… we sat down with Cobra to find out exactly how the Major champion and Arnold Palmer Invitational winner goes about it.

-Tour players can be notoriously tricky to dial into new equipment, but no-one is anywhere near as complex or analytical as US Open champ Bryson DeChambeau.
+Tour players can be notoriously tricky to dial into new equipment, but no-one is anywhere near as complex or analytical as Bryson DeChambeau.

 One person who’s been at his side throughout the changes is Cobra’s VP of R&D, Tom Olsavsky.
-The two are continuously talking about different ideas, some of which make it into his bag, so we asked Olsavsky to give us the lowdown on how Bryson goes about building his bag.
+The two are continuously talking about different ideas, some of which make it into his bag, so, last year we asked Olsavsky to give us the lowdown on how Bryson DeChambeau goes about building his bag.

 He told us: “We gave Bryson a Cobra employee badge when he first signed with us.
 It gave him access to anywhere he wanted to go in Cobra’s global HQ.
 He was scheduled to be with us for two days, but actually stayed for seven, and he’d have come in on the weekend if we were open.
 He sat with our engineers and asked all sorts of questions about what we’d learned from certain prototypes and experiments.